OVERVIEW OF THE ROLE

 - You’ll get a round of applause and thanks-you’s and high-fives aplenty at every parkrun event

-- Your name will appear in lights every week in the ‘This Weeks Heroes’ section of the Woodhouse Moor parkrun website
+- Your name will appear in lights every week in the ‘This Weeks volunteers’ section of the Woodhouse Moor parkrun website

-- Each time you volunteer this will be logged on your parkrun profile and registered volunteers who attend 25 parkrun or junior parkrun events receive a free t-shirt!
+- Each time you volunteer this will be logged on your parkrun profile and registered volunteers can claim milestone t-shirts at certain intervals (50, 100, 250 & 500 events), just like parkrunners!

 You can volunteer at parkrun as regularly or irregularly as you’d like – there is no minimum event commitment.
 Ideally you will be able to commit 60-90 minutes of your time each time you volunteer at parkrun depending on your role and the number of parkrunners at the event that day.
 You can see the future roster for the next 4 weeks of Woodhouse Moor parkrun.

 - Volunteering at Woodhouse Moor parkrun couldn’t be simpler!
 Check out the future roster, chose your dates and a role and send an email to firstname.lastname@example.org.

 - You’ll need to register with parkrun to both participate and volunteer.
 It is free!
 Each time you volunteer this will be logged on your parkrun profile and contribute towards your milestone t-shirt

 - You can also opt in to receiving regular emails about volunteering opportunities at Woodhouse Moor parkrun and other events via your email preferences if you have a parkrun profile

 We run a parkrun takeover at Woodhouse Moor parkrun every semester where University of Leeds staff and students can volunteer together!
 This is a great way for students and staff to see what parkrun is all about (without lacing up and running!) and give something back to our local community.